 When it comes to Finland, it can get very tricky.
 When the solar wind is strong, you might be able to see Northern lights all over Finland, including in Helsinki, that are usually too south.
 Northern, you go, more often you are likely to see them.
 Check out some location in Lapland, where people generally enjoy winter wonderland and in the night they can stare to green lights that are running all around the sky.
 Some tours are offering to watch them while dog sledding or snowmobiling.

-Iceland should be in every northern lights guide.
+Iceland should be in every northern lights itinerary.
 The country is north enough to see the lights on a daily basis.
 But the main season starts in late August and last till early April.
 Iceland is very convenient for watching Aurora especially because there is only one big city and even in Reykjavik it usually isn’t an issue to spot them since the lights still aren’t too bright.

 More importantly: North Canada.
 These spots are especially for adventurers seeking wilderness and nature.
 Yukon is one of the most popular places.